13janderson/harpoon-float.nvim/README.md

 The floating window is not intended to be a **replacement** for the harpoon quick_menu, it is intended to complement it by displaying it's state while it does not appear.
 You thus still edit harpoon entries via the quick menu like before but have these constantly shown to you in a floating window.

-To make this distinction clear, the floating window is hidden once the harpoon menu is opened.
+To make this distinction clear, the floating window is hidden once the harpoon menu is opened and then re-opened once the harpoon menu is closed.

 Features:
 - The floating window is loaded on neovim startup, AFTER harpoon is loaded.
 - Floating window is anchored to the current window and is resized when that window is resized.
 - Updates to harpoon list are reflected in floating window by hooking into harpoon events.
+- Floating window is **NEVER** open at the same time as harpoon's menu window.

 # Installation